โ˜๏ธAtmospheric Physics

 Why This Matters

-Global wind patterns aren't random—they're the predictable result of differential heating, Earth's rotation, and pressure gradients working together as a system.
-You're being tested on your ability to explain why air moves the way it does, how circulation cells transfer energy from the equator to the poles, and what happens when these patterns interact.
-Understanding these connections means you can tackle any question about climate zones, storm development, or seasonal weather shifts.
+Global wind patterns aren't random.
+They're the predictable result of differential heating, Earth's rotation, and pressure gradients working together as a system.
+You need to explain why air moves the way it does, how circulation cells transfer energy from the equator to the poles, and what happens when these patterns interact.
+Once you understand those connections, questions about climate zones, storm development, or seasonal weather shifts become much more manageable.

 Don't just memorize wind names and directions.
 Know what drives each pattern: the Coriolis effect deflects moving air, convection creates rising and sinking zones, and pressure differences set everything in motion.
-When you can explain the mechanism behind each wind system, you'll recognize how they link together—and that's exactly what FRQs demand.
+When you can explain the mechanism behind each wind system, you'll see how they link together.

 Circulation Cells: The Engine of Global Wind